Vaishnavikhanna/Getting-and-Cleaning-Data-Course-Project/README.md

 Files included in this repo
 - `UCI HAR Dataset`
-  - Dataset for this project
+  - Dataset to be extracted in this project
 - `run_analysis.R`
   - This is the code to get a tidy txt file from `UCI HAR Dataset`
+  - Also includes detailed steps
 - `CodeBook.md`
-  - It describes the variables, the data, and any work that is performed to clean up the data
+  - It describes the variables, the data, and general steps that is performed to clean up the data
 - `tidyDataSet.txt`
-  - The .txt file that created by `run_analysis.R`
+  - The final result created by `run_analysis.R`
   - Please use `read.table(file_path, header = TRUE)` to read `tidyDataSet.txt`